 Although containers will be central to your approach to the cloud, not all legacy applications can be approached in the same way.
 Not all legacy applications are even great candidates for cloud migration, much less cloud-native refactoring.

-Second, applications that tightly couple their functionality with their data store will require huge rewrites.
-To do anything other than rehosting such an application would require decoupling the data from the application.
-In doing so, you will basically rewrite your software anyway.
+Second, applications that tightly couple their functionality with their data store will require massive rewrites.
+To do anything other than rehosting, such an application would require decoupling the data from the application.
+In doing so, you will rewrite your software in one way or another.

-Third, badly designed applications should be a non-starter.
+Third, poorly designed applications should be a non-starter.
 This is a chance to start to overtake it if you think you need it.

 What do you do with unfit, legacy applications?

-Legacy applications that are suited to cloud-native environments are those that can (relatively simply) be sliced into component pieces.
+Legacy applications that are suited to cloud-native environments are those that can (relatively merely) be sliced into component pieces.
 Java and .NET Core applications often make good candidates, although the specifics always matter.
-What is important is that components can be isolated and put in containers without significant disruptions triggering time-consuming rewrites.
+What is essential is that components can be isolated and put in containers without significant disruptions triggering time-consuming rewrites.

 The next challenge is data.
-Truly cloud-native applications separate data from the application, enabling each to be changed without damaging the other, and allowing data to be shared across applications and containers.
+Indeed cloud-native applications separate data from the application, enabling each to be changed without damaging the other and allowing data to be shared across applications and containers.

 - What to do: build a framework that delivers data access ‘as-a-service’ for use by the application.
 By allowing all data calls to go through this data service, you will decouple the application from its data.
 This enables you to change the data without breaking the application and supply other containers access to that data.

-Achieving either of these outcomes will give you greatly improved functionality and future proofing capabilities.
+Achieving either of these outcomes will give you significantly improved functionality and future-proofing capabilities.
 Doing both will deliver a truly modernized application outcome.
 Then you just need to get ready for production failure that may arise.

 Step 4: Upgrade Your Observability Capabilities

-When migrating applications to a new architecture, make sure that you have the ability to quickly spot and resolve errors.
+When migrating applications to a new architecture, make sure that you can quickly spot and resolve errors.
 If you change everything around an application, things are bound to go wrong.
-There’s really no two ways about it.
+There are no two ways about it.